‘Shocking’ drive-in movie ads!

 Who wouldn’t turn out for this drive-in combo?

 Posted on May 5, 2012, in drive-in movies, geek culture, monster world, movie theaters and tagged Billy Jack, Born Losers, drive-in movie newspaper ads, drive-in movies, I Drink Your Blood I Eat Your Skin, Muncie Drive-In, Ski-Hi Drive-in, The Mask, Tom Laughlin.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.